arthurxavierx/ebook-category-theory/src/part1/chapter05.md

 The simplest shape is a single object.
 Obviously, there are as many instances of this shape as there are objects in a given category.
 That's a lot to choose from.
 We need to establish some kind of ranking and try to find the object that tops this hierarchy.
 The only means at our disposal are morphisms.
 If you think of morphisms as arrows, then it's possible that there is an overall net flow of arrows from one end of the category to another.
 This is true in ordered categories, for instance in partial orders.
 We could generalize that notion of object precedence by saying that object $a$ is "more initial" than object $b$ if there is an arrow (a morphism) going from $a$ to $b$.
 We would then define the initial object as one that has arrows going to all other objects.
 Obviously there is no guarantee that such an object exists, and that's okay.
 A bigger problem is that there may be too many such objects: The recall is good, but precision is lacking.
 The solution is to take a hint from ordered categories -- they allow at most one arrow between any two objects: there is only one way of being less-than or equal-to another object.
 Which leads us to this definition of the initial object:

-Initial object
+Definition 5.1
-:   The **initial object** is the object that has one and only one morphism going to any object in the category.
+: The _initial object_ is the object that has one and only one morphism going to any object in the category.

 ![An initial pig, which happens to be considered an initial object, despite being, in fact, an initial animal.](./img/part1_chapter05_1.jpg){ width=50% }